How to say "hello" is the first thing many learn in their studies of Japanese.

 My usage was wrong.

-Luckily, you can seem like less of a gaijin dufus than me by reading this article.
+Luckily, you can look like less of a dufus than me by reading this article.

 What Does こんにちは (Hello) Really Mean in Japanese?